Relativistic Fluid Dynamics In and Out of Equilibrium -- Ten Years of Progress in Theory and Numerical Simulations of Nuclear Collisions: Riemann, Ricci, Christoffels and all that

-The Riemann tensor can be contracted with the metric tensor to give rise to the Ricci tensor $R_{\mu\nu}=R^{\rho}_{\ \mu \rho \nu}$, and the Ricci scalar $R=R^\rho_\rho$.
-The value of the Ricci scalar indicates the curvature of the space-time described by the metric tensor $g_{\mu\nu}$. $R=0$ implies flat space-time, while positive or negative $R$ imply positive curvature (de-Sitter or ``dS'' space-time) or negative curvature (anti-de-Sitter or ``AdS'' space-time).
+where the contractions $R_{\mu\nu}\equiv R^{\rho}_{\ \mu \rho \nu}$ known as ``Ricci tensor'' and $R\equiv R^\mu_\mu$ known as ``Ricci scalar'' have been introduced.
+The value of the Ricci scalar indicates the curvature of the space-time described by the metric tensor. $R=0$ implies flat space-time, while positive or negative $R$ imply positive curvature (de-Sitter or ``dS'' space-time) or negative curvature (anti-de-Sitter or ``AdS'' space-time).

 In modern times, calculating the entries of the above tensors does not need to be done by hand.
 Powerful computer algebra packages (such as the RG\&TC package \cite{RGTC}) exist that let one input the coordinates and metric tensor to automatically calculate these (and other) general relativity objects.